NeeravSood/AllMark-ReadME/README.md

 ### Data ownership

-AllMark Gate is designed to run in **customer-controlled infrastructure** (AWS), where operational logs and verification records remain within the customer’s security boundary.
+AllMark Verification Tool is designed to run in **customer-controlled infrastructure** (AWS), where operational logs and verification records remain within the customer’s security boundary.

 ---